kevinguo344/kevinguo344.github.io/src/markdown/crochetmatic.md

 *An early version of the five needle row.
 Even though the needles are programmed to move identically, the results are less precise.*
 </span>

-The solution was to exaggerate the movements of the needle to ensure that each motion would complete its
+The solution was to exaggerate the movements of the needle to ensure that each motion would have the desired effect on the knits.
+After some

 <span style="display:block;text-align:center">
 <img src="./images/scarf.png" alt="Label" width="50%" style="margin: 0 auto"/>